 Now accepting applications for Fall 2021!
 Apply by 4/30/21.
+All application fees currently waived.
 Earn your Doctor of Marital and Family Therapy degree from the only COAMFTE-accredited online DMFT program in the nation.
-Applications are reviewed as they are received until all spaces are filled.
+Applications are reviewed as they are received (see additional detail below).

 At a Glance